Met insists Muslims should not change plans ahead of Tommy Robinson rally

 The Unite the Kingdom march and rally organised by Robinson, whose real name is Stephen Yaxley Lennon, will see demonstrators arrive in Stamford Street near Waterloo Bridge on Saturday morning to march towards the southern end of Whitehall.

-Robinson described the event as the UK’s biggest free speech festival and said thousands are due to attend.
+Robinson described the event – set to hear from speakers including Canadian psychologist and political commentator Jordan Peterson and Katie Hopkins – as the UK’s biggest free speech festival and said thousands are due to attend.

 Commander Clair Haynes, who is in charge of the public order policing operation in London this weekend, said: “We recognise that there are particular concerns for many in London’s Muslim communities ahead of the ‘Unite the Kingdom’ protest given the record of anti-Muslim rhetoric and incidents of offensive chanting by a minority at previous marches.